 Most people answer that the restaurant should not only replace the glass but also replace the BOTTLE of very expensive wine.

 So while the wine was fabulous (content) because the glass was dirty (context) the quality of the wine was irrelevant.

-It would be like asking a person who had great skills as a skater, stick handler, passer and shooter to be great at the game of hockey before anyone explained the rules (context) of hockey.
-How could that person with all those skills do well in the absence of context of the rules?
+Would you expect that someone who had great skills as a skater, stick handler, passer, and shooter to be great at the game of hockey before anyone explained the rules?